-IRS should be considered only on a limited and focused basis in areas of outbreaks, development projects in endemic areas and new settlements because of issues related to capacity, costs and logistics.
+The policy of selective IRS is still unchanged focusing in areas of outbreaks, development projects in endemic areas and new settlements.
 IRS is recommended to apply in combination with ITN/LLIN in artemisinin resistance affected areas in order to maximize protection to population at risk.
+But there is no clear cut instruction on choosing villages or size of areas to be sprayed.
+Up till now, villages with high number of malaria cases in drug resistance containment areas were chosen for spraying in combination with LLIN distribution.